JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Be-More-Chill-2.md

 ---
 title: Be More Chill
-Theatre: The Island Theater
+theatre: The Island Theater
-Venue: The Island Theater
+venue: The Island Theater
-Season:
+season:
 date: 2024-06-15T15:21:11-04:00
 opening_date: 2024-06-15
 closing_date: 2024-06-23